-The Department of Psychology at Western Michigan University offers two graduate programs in behavior analysis:
+The Department of Psychology at Western Michigan University offers master of arts and doctoral degree programs in behavior analysis.

-- Primary specialty areas: developmental disabilities, basic operant research with humans and non-humans, organizational behavior management and performance management, behavioral pharmacology, behavioral gerontology and behavioral medicine.
+- Primary specialty areas include: Autism, developmental disabilities, basic operant research with humans and non-humans, behavioral pharmacology, behavioral neuroscience, behavioral gerontology, safety, and behavioral medicine.

-- Research facilities: non-human behavior labs (including behavioral pharmacology), child and adult studies labs, physiological research facilities and organizational behavior management labs.
+- Research facilities: non-human behavior labs (including behavioral pharmacology), child and adult studies labs, physiological research facilities, simulation labs, and organizational behavior management labs.

 For those in the Metro Detroit region, applications are considered for the spring semester only (January).
 The departmental application file must be completed by Sep.
 1 if applying to the WMU-MetroDetroit cohort.
 View more details about the Metro Detroit program.